Sobolev, Besov and Triebel-Lizorkin spaces on quantum tori: Noncommutative -spaces

 Let $\M$ be a von Neumann algebra equipped with a normal semifinite faithful trace $\tau$ and $S^+_{\M}$ be the set of all positive elements $x$ in $\M$ with $\tau(s(x))<\infty$, where $s(x)$ denotes the support of $x$, i.e., the smallest projection $e$ such that $exe=x$.
 Let $S_{\M}$ be the linear span of $S^+_{\M}$.
 Then every $x\in S_{\M}$ has finite trace, and $S_{\M}$ is a w*-dense $*$-subalgebra of $\M$.

 Let $0< p<\infty$.
 For any $x\in S_{\M}$, the operator $|x|^p$ belongs to $S^+_{\M}$ (recalling $|x|=(x^*x)^{\frac{1}{2}}$).
 We define

-One can check that $\|\cdot\|_p$ is a norm on $S_{\M}$.
+One can check that $\|\cdot\|_p$ is a norm or $p$-norm on $S_{\M}$ according to $p\ge1$ or $p<1$.
 The completion of $(S_{\M},\|\cdot\|_p)$ is denoted by $L_p(\M)$, which is the usual noncommutative $L_p$-space associated to $(\M,\tau)$.
 For convenience, we set $L_{\infty}(\M)=\M$ equipped with the operator norm $\|\cdot\|_{\M}$.
 The norm of $L_p(\M)$ will be often denoted simply by $\|\cdot\|_p$.
 But if different $L_p$-spaces appear in a same context, we will sometimes precise their norms in order to avoid possible ambiguity.
 The reader is referred to \cite{PX2003} and \cite{Xu2007} for more information on noncommutative $L_p$-spaces.

 The elements of $L_p(\M)$ can be described as closed densely defined operators on $H$ ($H$ being the Hilbert space on which $\M$ acts).
 A closed densely defined operator $x$ on $H$ is said to be affiliated with $\M$ if $ux = xu$ for any unitary $u$ in the commutant $\mathcal{M}'$ of $\M$.
 An operator $x$ affiliated with $\M$ is said to be measurable with respect to $(\M,\tau)$ (or simply measurable) if for any $\delta > 0$ there exists a projection $e\in B(H)$ such that